 When DIP switch 1 is in the Off position, the ACO GPI inputs on the top row of the terminal strip on the rear panel are used in conjunction with the front panel switches to control whether the A or B inputs will be selected.
-Set the front panel CHANGEOVER MODE switch to the Manual position and the MANUAL CONTROL MODE switch to the GPI position.
+Set the front panel CHG OVER mode switch to the MANUAL position and the CTL SELECT mode switch to the GPI position.
 (See section 3.2.2)